ElliotAlexander/elliotalexander.uk/README.md

-# static_elliotalexander.uk
+# ElliotAlexander.uk

-A static version of my personal website, accessible elliotalexander.uk
+This repo contains a static version of my personal website, accessible at elliotalexander.uk, built with [Hugo](https://gohugo.io/).